Level of Study

 AutumnEnrolment to this course is based on application.
 Application deadline is Thursday in week 33 for the autumn semester.
 Please see this page for more information: https://www.uib.no/en/matnat/53431/admission-courses-limited-capacity

 Objectives and Content

-The course on physical climatology provides an understanding of present day climate, as well as climate variations in the past, present, and future.
+ContentThe course covers present day climate, as well as climate variations in the past, present, and future.
 It focuses on the physical principles governing the global energy budget, the role of the circulation of the atmosphere and oceans, and interactions between the different components of the climate system.
-The course will investigate the physical mechanisms important for climate related to changes in land surface properties (ice, snow, vegetation, etc.), atmospheric composition (gas and particles), clouds or orbital parameters.
-In addition, different methods for investigating natural climate variability and possible effects of anthropogenic climate change will be discussed.
+The course investigates the physical mechanisms governing changes in climate related to land surface properties (ice, snow, vegetation, etc.), atmospheric composition (gas and particles), clouds and orbital parameters.
+It also introduces climate variability that results from interactions within the climate system (e.g., El Niño).
+In addition, the concepts of natural climate variability and anthropogenic climate change are discussed.

 Required Previous Knowledge

 Good knowledge in dynamics, meteorology and oceanography, in addition to basic knowledge in maths and physics, and programming skills

 Credit Reduction due to Course Overlap

 AGF-213 5 ECTS, AGF-214 5 ECTS (at UNIS), both courses together will cover the contents of GEOF212.

 MNF344: 5 ECTS